worldcoin/world-id-docs/api/reference.md

 **Response (400)**

-Error response example sent when input parameters or proof are invalid.
+Error response sent when input parameters or proof are invalid.
+Some other error responses may be sent, please check the response body for details.

 ```json
 {